It’s back! This Sunday (Feb. 28) from 10 a.m. to 2 p.m. you can visit East Lansing’s new underground winter market.

-East Lansing’s launch of its first-ever underground winter market is being hailed as a success by planners, vendors, and customers alike.
-The special Sunday series, funded by the City and through public crowdsourcing, started on Valentine’s Day and will run every other Sunday through early May.
+Following the opening on Valentine’s Day, the market is being hailed as a success by planners, vendors, and customers alike.
+The special Sunday series, funded by the City and through public crowdsourcing, will keep running every other Sunday through early May.

 Just like with the City’s summer Farmers’ Market, the winter underground market features local Michigan growers and producers.
-Visitors to this past Sunday’s market found a wide array of handmade winter hats and gloves, dresses and aprons, pies, pastas and sauces, goats’ milk and cows’ milk cheeses, fresh eggs, jams, fancy cocktail mixes (just add liquor), and much more.
+Visitors to the opening-day market found a wide array of handmade winter hats and gloves, dresses and aprons, pies, pastas and sauces, goats’ milk and cows’ milk cheeses, fresh eggs, jams, fancy cocktail mixes (just add liquor), and much more.

-“It was definitely lively and far exceeded expectations,” market organizer Adam Cummins tells ELi.
+“It was definitely lively and far exceeded expectations,” market organizer Adam Cummins told ELi.

 Cummins is a Community & Economic Development Administrator for the City, and he’s been organizing special spaces and events with his colleague, Community Development & Engagement Manager Amy Schlusler-Schmitt, to bring more people downtown while the pandemic threatens the survival of local businesses.

-“I’d also add that when I spoke to each vendor,” Cummins says, “they indicated that they were thrilled with the turnout and the amount of product they sold and will be coming back.”
+“I’d also add that when I spoke to each vendor,” Cummins said, “they indicated that they were thrilled with the turnout and the amount of product they sold and will be coming back.”

-In fact, Cummins expects not only the same vendors from the first market day, but a wider variety of vendors for the next, on Sunday, Feb.
-28.
+In fact, Cummins expects not only the same vendors from the first market day, but a wider variety of vendors for this Sunday’s event.